Kalna, India: Transport

-Being situated at the junction of three districts (Bardhaman, Hooghly, and Nadia), Kalna has a well-developed transportation network.
-The main mode of local transport is cycle rickshaw and auto-rickshaw.
-In this year, Chief Minister Mamata Banerjee launched a River bridge project between Kalna and Shantipur.
+Being situated at the junction of three districts (Purba Bardhaman, Hooghly, and Nadia), Kalna has a well-developed transportation network.
+The main mode of local transport is cycle rickshaw, auto-rickshaw and Electric rickshaw.
+A project was launched for River bridge between Kalna and Shantipur.

 Rail

 Though the main railway station of the town is Ambika Kalna, the northern part of the city can also be accessed through Baghnapara.
 Ambika Kalna is 42 km and Baghnapara is 46 km from Bandel on the Bandel–Katwa line.
 There are many local trains (EMU) and a few express and passenger trains from Howrah and Sealdah.

 Road

 Kalna is linked to important cities of South Bengal by road.
 The main bus stand is situated beside the STKK Road (SH 6).
-Many private local and long route express buses are available.
 There is a Government bus depot operated by South Bengal State Transport Corporation (SBSTC) which services Long-distance express buses, connecting various cities (Asansol, Durgapur, Bardhaman, Bankura, Dumka, Digha, Malda, Bishnupur, Balurghat, etc.) of West Bengal and Jharkhand.
-Bus services are available for Krishnanagar, Tarakeswar, Shantipur, Phulia, and Ranaghat from Kalna Ghat bus stand on the bank of Bhagirathi River.
+Bus services are available for other sistricts in West Bengal.